bozonx/squidlet/doc/squidletctl.md

 * SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed
 * --name uses only if group config is specified and selects a host config from group config
+* --io-server=localhost:8889 - if set io server mode will be used.
+Local access to io will be blocked. only remote access is allowed.
+Host is required.
+Port is optional - default will be used.
-* --ioset - specify ioSet which will be used.
+* ???--ioset - specify ioSet which will be used.
 Also you can specify host and port optionally
-* --ioset-props - other ioSet props which will be passed to specified ioSet.
+* ???--ioset-props - other ioSet props which will be passed to specified ioSet.
   These props will replace props in host config
 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
   If group config is specified you should specify a host name (--name argument) instead the first host will be taken.

+## Listen logs of remote host

+    squidletctl log --host [--port=8889]

+* --host - set remote host
+* --port - set remote port.
+Is isn't set - default will be used

+## Publish and subscript to remote events
+Publish

+    squidletctl pub --host --category="myCategory" [--topic] [--data] [--port=8889]

+Subscribe

+    squidletctl sub --host --category="myCategory" [--topic] [--port=8889]

+* --host - set remote host
+* --port - set remote port.
+Is isn't set - default will be used
+* --category - category of event
+* --topic - topic of event
+* --data - data to send in json format

-## Run IO server
+## ?????
+Run IO server

 Os server starts independently from host.
 System can connect to It via websocket and manipulate IO devices which IO server serves.